 - The hook: hook your audience by exposing their pain point.
 The best hooks are often questions whose answers are the pain point you are trying to expose.

 - The pitch: Once your audience has acknowledged their own pain point by answering your question, you must then give your solution.

 - Call to action: Make sure you create a clear path to action to drive calls or website visits.

 SEO for Hospice Agencies.

 SEO stands for Search Engine Optimization.
 What it boils down to is preparing your website in such a manner that search engines, such as Google and Bing, index your site and serve your information as a result to people who are using the search engine.
-Their goal is to fulfil consumer intent, meaning they match content with what they think the searcher is looking for.
-For most business owners, SEO is untenable, which is why third-party SEO agencies are so successful these days.
+Their goal is to fulfill consumer intent, meaning they match content with what they think the searcher is looking for.
+For most business owners, SEO is untenable, which is why third-party home care and hospice SEO agencies are so successful these days.
 But, if you’re feeling up to doing it yourself, here is a quick checklist to help you send out some of the right signals to search engines for your site.